Choosing the correct eyewear for your lifestyle is important for your vision and comfort.

 As the eyelid blinks, it glides over the surface of the contact lens and causes it to move slightly.
 This movement allows the tears to provide necessary lubrication to the cornea and helps flush away debris between the cornea and the contact lens.

 Contact lenses are optical medical devices, primarily used to correct: nearsightedness, farsightedness, astigmatism and presbyopia.
-In these conditions, light is not focused properly on
+In these conditions, light is not focused properly on the retina (the layer of nerve endings in the back of the eye that converts light to electrochemical impulses), resulting in blurred or imperfect vision.

 When in place on the cornea, the contact lens functions as the initial optical element of the eye.
 The optics of the contact lens combines with the optics of the eye to properly focus light on the retina, resulting is clear vision.